-These rules and regulations apply to all websites that sit within the University website – www.leeds.ac.uk.
-They also apply to any websites that use the University’s name, style or logo – either on the University network or externally.
+These regulations apply to all websites that sit within the University website at www.leeds.ac.uk.
+They also apply to any websites that use the University’s name, style or logo, either on the University network or externally.

-‘Department’ means any University faculty, department, school, institute, centre, group, service, administrative office but not the Students Union or Union societies.
+‘Department’ refers to any University faculty, department, school, institute, centre, group, service, or administrative office.
+It does not include the Students’ Union or Union societies.

-All websites must comply with all points outlined in this section.
+Websites must comply with all points outlined in this section and:

 - be properly authorised and registered

 - have a clear association with the University

 - display a prominent link to a privacy notice tailored for that website (see the Policy on Privacy Notices)

 - comply with the University Accessibility Standards (including the need to use validating code)